Back to Story Library - Givers by Motivation - -

 Julia Wise and Jeff Kaufman Julia Wise and Jeff Kaufman

 To me the question isn't how much I should give away, but how much I should keep.
 I see my money as belonging to whoever needs it most: every dollar I spend is a dollar out of the hands of someone who needs it more than me.
-I’ve always felt...
+I’ve always felt that way.
+I...
 More

 Kim Kim